CommonGateway/CoreBundle/docs/classes/Service/AuthenticationService.md

 public createJwtToken (string $key, array $payload)
 ```

-Creates a JWT token to identify with on the application
+Creates a JWT token to identify with on the application.